Mega Millions Participating States

 New Hampshire has the distinct honour of being the first U.S. State to introduce a lottery in recent times.
 On March 10th, 1964, 198 out of 211 communities voted for the lottery, and tickets went on sale two days later.

 Since then, the New Hampshire Lottery has raised over $2 billion for public education, at an average of 25 percent of ticket costs each year.
-An impressive 63% of ticket revenue is paid back to players in the form of prizes, amounting to nearly $4.4 billion – though there have been no Mega Millions jackpot winners since the game began operating in NH in 2010.
+An impressive 63% of ticket revenue is paid back to players in the form of prizes, amounting to nearly $4.4 billion – though the first Mega Millions jackpot winner in NH didn't happen until 2019.

 New Jersey introduced Mega Millions in May 1999.
 Since then, the Garden State has been home to 20 Mega Millions jackpot winners!
 One of the most recent jackpot winners was the largest single-ticket win in New Jersey history; Richard Wahl laid a sole claim to $533 million in March 2018.
 A food production manager from Michigan, Wahl had moved to northern New Jersey for work the previous summer.
 He gave a statement shortly after the win, in which he said he was “humbled” by the win, and intended to use the money to do good for “family, friends [and] people in need.”